Ene Rämmeld

-Ene Rämmeld (born 12 January 1947, Tallinn) is an Estonian actress, writer, and cultural figure who has resided in France since 1981.
-Renowned for her roles in Estonian cinema during the Soviet era, including the lead role of Tiina in the 1968 film LibahuntLibahunt, Rämmeld has also made significant contributions to theater and film in both Estonia and France.
+Ene Rämmeld (born 12 January 1947) is an Estonian actress, writer, and cultural figure who has resided in France since 1981.
+Renowned for her roles in Estonian cinema during the Soviet era, including the lead role of Tiina in the 1968 film Libahunt, Rämmeld has also made significant contributions to theater and film in both Estonia and France.
 After emigrating, she performed Estonian poetry recitals globally and worked at the Centre Pompidou in Paris from 1995 to 2012.
 Rämmeld has authored several autobiographical works and remains active in cultural projects bridging Estonia and France..

 Early life

 Ene Rämmeld was born on 12 January 1947 in Tallinn, Estonia, during the Soviet occupation.
 Her mother was a teacher in Maardu, where Rämmeld first performed on stage as a child.
 In the 1950s, her family relocated to Türi, a small town in central Estonia.
 From her first year at Türi Secondary School, she joined the school theater, performing under the mentorship of notable figures such as Heino Seljamaa and Andres Oks, who later worked at the Viljandi Theatre.
 She also participated in the Türi Cultural House drama group, which toured Estonia, nurturing her early passion for acting.

 In the early 1960s, Rämmeld moved to Viljandi, where she studied drama direction at the Viljandi Culture Academy and began her professional career at the Ugala Theater.